Townland Indexes Timelines of LDS Registry of Deeds microfilms

 Is there anything that can help you trace records chronologically by county?

 There most certainly is, as I am very proud to announce my latest unique finding aid - Townland Indexes Timelines!
 I have attempted to wrangle all of those 534 catalogue entries into chronologically ordered spreadsheets, one for each county and one for each of the 8 catalogue-named "Corporation Towns", so pick your favourite county from the list below.
-And the big news is that as of June 2017, I have converted all of the film numbers into hyperlinks that should take you straight to the film viewer - Enjoy!
+All of the film numbers are also hyperlinks that will take you straight to the right film.

 Please be a little patient when you first pull up these pages as the spreadsheet might take a few moments to load from the Cloud - the "waiting ..." message bottom left of the screen means something is happening, I promise you!
 However, occasionally there may be problems with the other server or connections and the spreadsheets will not appear - I'm sorry, not much I can do about that, but just try a little later and things have usually sorted themselves out.